-During 2021–2022 Dr. Boyd is part of the first cohort of Early Career Faculty Fellows at the Institute for the Study of Global Racial Justice (ISGRJ).
+During 2021–2022 Dr. Boyd was part of the inaugural cohort of Early Career Faculty Fellows at the Institute for the Study of Global Racial Justice (ISGRJ).

-She is currently recruiting participants for the Black Camden Oral History Project, and she will continue developing this project as a Public Humanities Fellow at the Mid-Atlantic Regional Center for the Humanities (MARCH) in Spring 2022.
+Dr. Boyd is currently recruiting participants for the Black Camden Oral History Project in collaboration with the Scarlet and Black Research Center.
+She developed this project as a Public Humanities Fellow at the Mid-Atlantic Regional Center for the Humanities (MARCH) in Spring 2022.

 News about Dr. Boyd:

 Feature about the Black Camden Oral History Project: The Oral History of Camden, Rutgers Magazine, Summer 2022.

 Article about the Black Camden Oral History Project: Preserving Perspectives, Rutgers Alumni News, January 10, 2022.